fabric8io/docker-maven-plugin/doc/manual.md

 * **dnsSearch** (*v1.15*) list of `host` elements specying dns search domains
 * **entrypoint** (*v1.15*) set the entry point for the container
 * **env** can contain environment variables as subelements which are set during startup of the container.
-The are specified in the typical maven property format as described [below](#setting-environment-variables).
+They are specified in the typical maven property format as described [below](#setting-environment-variables).
+* **envPropertyFile** can be a path to a property file holding environment variables.
+If given, the variables specified in this property file overrides the environment variables specified in the configuration.
 * **extraHosts** (*v1.15*) list of `host` elements in the form `host:ip` to add to the container's `/etc/hosts` file.
 * **hostname** (*v1.11*) desired hostname for the container